vttang7/VLSI_Projects/README.md

 # VLSI_Projects
-This is my VLSI projects journey progression that I have completed:
+This is my VLSI projects done through Cadence Virtuoso.
+This is my journey progression that I have completed:

 - Project 1: Inverter and Ring Oscillator
 - Project 2: CMOS Combinational Logic Gate Design